hayj/NewsTools/README.md

 ### NewsURLFilter

 This tool allow you to check if an url is a news url according to known domains.
 You have to get the data dir.
-You can give a [Unshortener](https://github.com/hayj/Unshortener) from unshortener.unshortener to check also check if a shortened url (bit.ly, tinyurl.com...) are news.
+You can give a [Unshortener](https://github.com/hayj/Unshortener) from unshortener.unshortener to also check if a shortened url (bit.ly, tinyurl.com...) are news.
 It use PublicSuffixList to know domains.

 Import it